We are open and shipping orders.

-How to fill: There is a fill/level check hole on the bottom of the pan.
-You would need to use a pump and fill the transmission through the bottom of the pan.
-You would fill until the fluid starts to dribble out then put in the fill hole plug.
-Image shows an example from the PML AW4 transmission pan.
+How to fill: You would fill through the fill/level check hole on the bottom of the pan.
+PML would provide a fitting for the hole.
+You could also use a pump.
+You would fill until the fluid starts to dribble out then put in the plug.

 How to check: To check the fluid, you would remove the plug and see if any fluid dribbles out.
 If it does, it's full and you're good to go.